-LONDON, March 17 (Reuters) - The U.S. dollar's rally gathered steam on Tuesday as nervous traders rushed to buy the most liquid currency, while the Australian dollar tumbled to a 17-year low amid growing panic about a coronavirus-induced economic slump.
+LONDON, March 17 (Reuters) - The dollar's rally gathered steam on Tuesday as nervous traders rushed to buy the most liquid currency amid fragile sentiment and signs of growing pressure in offshore dollar funding markets.

-Coordinated moves by central banks have failed to quell anxiety about the coronavirus pandemic, and financial markets are tumbling.
+Market liquidity was tight and investors remained very cautious after coordinated moves by central banks failed to quell anxiety about the coronavirus pandemic.

-Investors are now waiting to see the scale of government fiscal responses to battle the economic fallout from the virus and limit the expected contraction.
+Investors are now waiting to see the scale of government fiscal responses to battle the economic fallout from the virus and limit the economic contraction.

-The U.S. currency had initially fallen in early March as U.S. government bond yields tumbled, but the dollar has since rebounded, and measured against a basket of major currencies is now up around 5% in eight days.
+The U.S. currency had initially fallen in early March as U.S. government bond yields tumbled, but the dollar has since rebounded and measured against a basket of major currencies is now up 4.6% in eight days.